andreylima/SOLID/open-closed-principle+strategy-pattern.md

 Open closed means that the class you are creating should be opened to be extended but closed to be modificated.
 It means you can't keep comming to change the function, every time your business rules changes.

+Strategy pattern is a behavioral design, that lets you select an algorithm at runtime.
+It allows you to dynamically change the behavior of an object by encapsulating it into different strategies.

 Let me explain with examples:
 # Code before OPEN CLOSE and STRATEGY PATTERN
 ```